rodneyshupe/Cookbook/Recipes/Entrees/Seafood/PrawnAndScallopStirFry.rst

 ----------

 1. Pat dry prawns and scallops and season with salt and pepper.
-In a medium hot pan sauté prawns and scallops in olive oil until golden brown, then set aside.
+In a medium hot pan saute prawns and scallops in olive oil until golden brown, then set aside.
 2. Add sausage to now empty pan and fry until browned, about 3 min.
 Add carrot, and celery and cook for about 3 minutes.
 Add mushrooms, red pepper